How to practice music and memorize music

 I've known students who have studied skills for weeks, months, even years, without achieving their intended goal: straightening their bow stroke, developing flexibility in the bow hold, learning one or more styles of vibrato.
 They remain stuck because they just give a daily flick toward their goal, never really moving if substantially forward, or finding a foothold they can leverage the following day.
 Dutifully they devote a small amount of practice to bowing, but they establish only a small amount of momentum, an amount insufficient for carrying their accomplishment throughout the entire practice session.
 This means they practice on track for a few moments, but in their remaining efforts they fall back on familiar old habits, because the wheels always turn toward the ruts in the road, and this quickly undermines whatever bowing accomplishment they had achieved.

 We've taken a brief look at rapid improvement, the essential first point of this article.
 Now let's look at our second point: reviewing in a manner that ensures a lasting, long-term memory.

 Making memorable steps

-Even if you practice in a manner that fosters improvement, if your practice and review style fails to create a strong, lasting memory, you'll reap little gain.
-Each day it will feel like you're starting over.
-It's true in philosophy and political science, and equally true in musical practice: 'Those who fail to remember the past are condemned to repeat it.'
-Sound harsh, but it's true!
+Even if you practice in a manner that fosters improvement, if your style of practice and review fails to create strong, lasting memories, you'll reap little gain.
+Each day you'll feel like you're starting over.
+It's true in philosophy, in political science, and true in musical practice: 'Those who fail to remember the past are condemned to repeat it.'
+Sound harsh, but that's the way it is!

 The mastery of physical skills requires a real "physical education."
 An eloquently expressed description can be found in Mastery, an insightful book by George Leonard.
 I highly recommend that you read it.

 Quality over quantity

 If time devoted to practice fails to help you improve, all the time in the world won't amount to much.
 As a music student, your job is to improve, master, and remember what you've accomplished.
-And, as much as possible, enjoy the process while making good use of your time.
+And, as much as possible, enjoy the process.